 A gastrostomy makes a new path for food to enter the body.
 A tube is placed through the belly and into the stomach.
-It may only be needed until other areas heal or need to stay in permanently.
-Gastrostomy can be done as:
+It may only be needed until other areas heal, or it may be lasting.
+Gastrostomy can be done as an:

 Reasons for Procedure

-A gastrostomy is needed if food is not able to pass through the mouth and throat.
+A gastrostomy is needed if food cannot pass through the mouth and throat.
 It may be needed to feed a person that has:

 What to Expect

 The surgical team may meet with you to talk about: